zikasak/ReadOnlyBot/README.md

 get list of declared commands.
 List will be sended to user which call bot

->/startRO
+>/startRO <additionalMessage>

-start read only mode
+start read only mode and send additional message to chat (if given)

->/stopRO
+>/stopRO <additionalMessage>

-stop read only mode
+stop read only mode and send additional message to chat (if given)

 **NOTE:** all commands except declared and /getcommands available only to admins or creator